-(Bremerton, WA) - The USD men's golf team finds itself in a tie for 5th place with Santa Clara after day one at the 2013 West Coast Conference Men's Golf Championships.
-USD and the Broncos shot a ...
+(Bremerton, WA) - The USD men's golf team finds itself in 2nd place (15 teams) with one round to go at the 2013 Kikkor Husky Invite being played on the Olympic Course (par 72, 7124 yards) in...
 Read More [+]

 (Sugar Grove, Ill.) - The USD Toreros shot a final round team score of 309 to finish at 14th at the 2013 Northern Intercollegiate.
 Taylor Schmidt shot a 73 today for the team's low round, while...
 Read More [+]

 (Sugar Grove, Ill.) - The USD Toreros improved on day two of the Northern Intercollegiate as they turned in a team score of 300, twenty-one shots better than their opening round on Friday.
 Junior ...
 Read More [+]